EimaMei/sili/README.md

-# Sili Toolchain
+# Sili
 ![vm workflow linux](https://github.com/EimaMei/sili-toolchain/actions/workflows/linux.yml/badge.svg)
 ![vm workflow windows](https://github.com/EimaMei/sili-toolchain/actions/workflows/windows.yml/badge.svg)
 ![vm workflow macos](https://github.com/EimaMei/sili-toolchain/actions/workflows/macos.yml/badge.svg)

-Sili Toolchain is a cross-platform software toolchain for modern C programming, providing many new features, improvements and fixes to the language's barebones STL.
-It is specifically designed for C99 and above but can also be used in C++ codebases.
+Sili is a cross-platform STL for modern C programming, providing many new features, improvements and fixes to the language's barebones STL.

 # Main goals
 ## Modernize C
-The toolchain aims to modernize C by implementing a proper STL that is more feature-rich, fast, safe and understandable.
-It serves as an alternative to the bloated C++ STL.
+The project aims to modernize C by implementing a proper STL that is more feature-rich, fast, safe and understandable.
+It also serves as an alternative to the bloated C++ STL.
-## Performance & Utility
+## Performance & Flexibility
-Sili Toolchain strives to strike a balance between having exceptional performance and while providing more options to end-developers.
+Sili strives to strike a balance between having exceptional performance and flexibility to provide more options to end-developers.
 ## Portability
 `sili.h`  is a single-header library, allowing for easy integration into any project.
-Furthermore, Sili Toolchain is designed to be cross-platform, supporting all major desktop operating systems.
+Furthermore, sili is designed to be cross-platform, supporting any OS that has a C99 compiler.

 # Features
 - Architecture/OS/Compiler/Standard indentification macros (`SI_CPU_X86`, `SI_SYSTEM_WINDOWS`, `SI_COMPILER_CLANG`, `SI_STANDARD_C99`, `SI_STANDARD_ANSI` etc).